 We also hold a mid-week service on a Wednesday evening which is usually a time of Bible Study and Prayer but this can vary for special events so if you check out the events calendar you will see what is happening.

 Which Bible do you use in your church?

 We use the New International Version (NIV) Bible during our services; there are copies at the back of the church for anyone to use although the verses are also projected onto the screen at the front.
 You are not limited to only using this version but it is a good version especially for new believers to follow.
 Any specific questions about various versions available can be put to our Pastor if you are unsure.

 Why do I need to study the Bible?

 We believe that “God has revealed himself in the Bible, which consists of the Old and New Testaments alone.
 Every word was inspired by God through human authors, so that the Bible as originally given is in its entirety the Word of God, without error and fully reliable in fact and doctrine. ” FIEC Doctrinal Basis

 To put it another way we believe God’s Word is alive.
 Spending time prayerfully reading the Bible is spending time with God, getting to know Him better, building a personal relationship with Him and learning about His will for our lives.
 You can find advice about developing a reading plan here.

 What is the Lord’s Table (Communion/Lord’s Supper)?

-On a Sunday Evening we finish our service celebrating the Lord’s Table.
+Twice a month after either the morning or evening service we celebrate the Lord’s Table.
 It is known by many names but the elements are always the same.
 It may seem strange to celebrate the death of our Lord but He also commanded us to observe the taking of bread and wine in remembrance of not only His sacrifice for us but also of His return.
-If you are not a Christian yet please do still come to the service, there is no embarrassment as you only need to pass on the elements of bread and wine without taking them.
+If you are not a Christian yet, please still stay as there is no embarrassment as you only need to pass on the elements of bread and wine without taking them.